Impact & Policy

 projects are being delivered this academic year

-The past 18 months have been tumultuous, with young people spending a huge amount of time out of school.
+The past 2 years have been tumultuous, with young people spending a huge amount of time out of school.
 Those involved in education have worked tirelessly to ensure young people are attending school when it has been safe to do so, and have been able to access learning while schools have been closed.
 If the Coronavirus pandemic has taught us anything, it is that young people need to be in school and that their education is key to their development.
 Whether it be for academic, economic or social and emotional reasons, the fact is clear enough, as a society we have really grasped the importance of keeping young people in school.

 The impact of exclusion is clear, both for individuals and for wider social mobility.
 Analysis of those reaching the end of Key Stage 4 shows just 7% of young people who were permanently excluded went on to achieve good passes in English and Maths GCSEs.